Amfibia: Amphibia Vostok

 The Amphibia uses the outside pressure to create the seal needed to prevent water from entering the case.
 The further the case sinks, the higher the outside pressure, the higher pressure is exerted on the case, creating a dynamically tighter seal.
-This is opposed to the idea where you create a case that creates the pressure to withstand 20ATM of pressure no matter what pressure it experiences (1 ATM at sealevel, for instance).
+This is opposed to the idea where you create a case that creates the pressure to withstand 20 ATM of pressure no matter what pressure it experiences (1 ATM at sealevel, for instance).
 This is a design similar to the western compressor case, a patent for which was filed at least as early as 1954, and granted in 1956 The advantage of the compression design is that you do not need to tighten any of the seals to a pressure that would withstand 20 ATM, it also eliminates several pieces required to create such a seal.

 The Amphibia's crystal is 3 mm thick lucite (50% thicker than standard) that is individually cut to a high level of precision.
 The lucite deforms elastically by a half millimeter under pressure, creating an effective seal between the crystal and the watch case, whereas the slightest deformation of a glass or sapphire crystal would simply crack it.
 This allows a much lighter, smaller and cheaper crystal to be used.
 It also does not require the extra rubber seals and a very high-pressure crystal retaining ring.

 While a traditional caseback gasket would experience shear forces with the rotation of a screwback case used for a traditional hermetic case that would leave the gasket permanently compressed, making it unable to return to its original shape and unsuitable for reuse, the Amphibia uses a very wide sintered gasket.
 This solved a problem found during the design where when surfacing, the gasket which had been compressed by 20-30% decompressed slower than the pressure on the caseback, critically weakening the seal.
 To fix the problem of the O-Ring shear, they used a bayonet mount held in place by a nut.
 This use of a very large gasket distributes the force of the pressure which can be a problem with O-rings.

 The case is made of stainless steel.
 The thickness of the caseback is 1 mm, double the regular thickness.
 The crown screws down with a gasket to prevent water from entering from the stem opening.
 The stem incorporates a clutch to protect it from lateral forces.
 This clutch gives the stem a wobbly feel as it doesn't engage unless you pull the crown away from the watch.

 The watch includes a rotating bezel which is used to mark the time you first submersed.
 The dial and hands are luminescent so that the watch can be read in the darkness of ocean depths.
 However, this luminescence is significantly weaker and of shorter duration than on comparable Japanese and Swiss watches.